RobertHolzhauser/e2/p1/README.md

      This will be firstly a table in HTML, with some CSS styling to make it look reasonably like a game board.

   The board array consists of position_square objects.
 A position_square is an object representing a position on the game board.
-  # TODO is this needed?  can I just use an array?

 + Player class will track the player name, and array of pieces, and color.
 Color defines "home" side of the board.
 +  For color "white", home side of board is rows 0 & 1.
 For color "black" home side of board is rows 6 & 7.